ditek/jsonfsm/README.md

 If things go well, you should see a log message specifying the current state.

 ### Sending Events
 Events are sent as HTTP POST requests and have a body that follows this format.
-The given example expects requests on `localhost:3000/send_event`.

 ```json
 {